SHUNT (2000-14)

 PERFORMER

 She has recently been working with Jack Aldisert at Deadweight - she joined the performance company for The Manikins, after which she played Hedda in Hedda Gabler.
-Other collaborations include: Darkfield, Tai Shani (Turner Winner), Punchdrunk (Silverpoint & The Third Day), Marisa Carnesky (Ghost Train) & designer Gary Campbell, with whom she made a show for the BAC one-on-one festival:
+Other immersive collaborations include: Darkfield, Tai Shani (Turner Winner), Punchdrunk (Silverpoint & The Third Day), Marisa Carnesky (Ghost Train) & designer Gary Campbell, with whom she made a show for the BAC one-on-one festival:

 ’The luminous Gemma Brockis is Max, and she’s so adorable you just want to eat her up.
 As delightful as any pudding.
 Go and be transported.’